Sleepwalking (Gerry Rafferty album)

-Sleepwalking is the fifth studio album by the Scottish rock singer Gerry Rafferty, released in September 1982.
+Sleepwalking is the fifth studio album by the Scottish singer songwriter Gerry Rafferty, released in September 1982.
 It is the follow-up to the 1980 album Snakes and Ladders.
 It would be Rafferty's last studio album for Liberty/United Artists, and his last for six years.

 Sleepwalking was co-produced by Rafferty and Christopher Neil who went on to become the producer for Mike and the Mechanics.
 Unlike the previous Rafferty albums such as City to City and Night Owl there is considerable use of synthesisers and drum machine programming, some of the latter done by Christopher Neil, along with contributions from British session musicians including Hugh Burns, Mo Foster, Liam Genockey, Kenny Craddock, Morris Pert and Mel Collins.

 Some tracks also feature members of Dire Straits, keyboardist Alan Clark and drummer Pick Withers; the following year, Rafferty would provide vocals for Dire Straits leader Mark Knopfler's soundtrack to the film Local Hero.

 The album was reissued as a 2-CD set with Snakes and Ladders by EMI in August 2012.

 The track "The Right Moment" from this album was later recorded by Olivia Newton-John in 1985 for her Soul Kiss album.